EranStarkLab/AutomatedCurator/README.md

 ```

 ## Automated curator output
 The output of the automated curator is a list of lists.
 Every list is a recommendation for an action, that can be carried out in the environment of [klusters](https://neurosuite.sourceforge.net/).
-The first list(index 0) contains the “Noise/Multi-units”, clusters which are either non-neuronal units or multi-neuronal units which cannot be separated into single units.
-Every other list (index 1-N) contains two or more units which should be merged with one another.
+The first list (index 0) contains the “Noise/Multi-units”, clusters which are either non-neuronal units or multi-neuronal units which cannot be separated into single units.
+Every other list (index 1 and higher) contains two or more units which should be merged with one another.

 ![merge](merge.png)